Information and support for specific student groups

 When you apply

-Our Outreach Team is here to offer support and guidance, before and after you apply.
+Our Outreach Team is here to support and guide you before and after you apply.

 They can help if you're just starting to think about higher education, want advice about personal statements and student finance, and more.